scikit-hep/scikit-hep.github.io/pages/projusers/publications.md

 {% include toc.html %}

-A list of publications citing the `pyhf` package or material using it is collected at <https://scikit-hep.org/pyhf/citations.html#use-in-publications>.
+A list of publications citing the `pyhf` package or material using it is collected at <https://scikit-hep.org/pyhf/citations.html#use-in-publications>;
+over 220 publications cite its JOSS paper (list from [here](https://inspirehep.net/literature?sort=mostrecent&size=25&page=1&q=refersto%3Arecid%3A1845084)).

 ## Peer reviewed journal papers